mohammed-almassri/api-route-name/readme.md

 }]
 ```

-will have the name `name1.name2.name3.routeName` and an endpoint of `prefix1/prefix2/prefix3/routeURL`
+will have the name `name1.name2.name3.routeName` and a path of `prefix1/prefix2/prefix3/routeURL`

-the name is taken from the attribute name. you can specify a name explicitly but then you also have to specify an endpoint.
+the name of the resource is taken from the attribute name.
-`routeName:{name:"routeName2",endpoint:"endpoint2"}`

 ## Arguments